Connect with others who understand.

 • Age

-• A family history of seizures
+• Family history of seizures

 Types of Seizures

-There are many types of epilepsy.
-Seizures are broken into two categories: focal seizures and generalized seizures.
-Focal seizures can be categorized by whether or not there is a loss of consciousness or awareness.
-Generalized seizures can be further broken down into absence, tonic, atonic, clonic, myoclonic, and tonic-clonic seizures.
+• Focal seizures can be categorized by whether or not there is a loss of consciousness or awareness.

-Learn more about seizure types and symptoms of epilepsy.
+Learn more about seizure types and symptoms.

 References

-1. Epilepsy as a Spectrum Disorder: Implications from Novel Clinical and Basic Neuroscience — Epilepsia
+1. Epilepsy as a Spectrum Disorder: Implications From Novel Clinical and Basic Neuroscience — Epilepsia

 2. Epilepsy — Mayo Clinic